41hulk/Sakila-Database/readme.txt

   Project Overview:

   The Sakila Database holds information about a company that rents movie DVDs.
   I queried the database to gain an understanding of the customer base, such as what the patterns in movie watching are across different customer groups, how they     compare on payment earnings, and how the stores compare in their performance.

-  Data-set sources:

-  Udacity Postgresql Course